OmerFarukCiftci06/Building-a-Penguin/README.md

-# Learn Responsive Web Design by Building a Piano
+# Learn CSS Trabsfırns by Building a Penguin

-The task list link is [FreeCampCode a Balance Sheet](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-css-transforms-by-building-a-penguin/step-1)
+The task list link is [FreeCampCode Building a Penguin](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-css-transforms-by-building-a-penguin/step-1)